 Frozen Shoulder Specialist Questions and Answers

 Stiffness and pain in your shoulder joint are signs of a frozen shoulder.
 The Orthopedic Group helps treat frozen shoulders.
-For more information, call us today or Schedule an appointment online if you are seeking Orthopedic Care.
-We serve patients from Leesburg VA, Lansdowne VA, Stonesprings VA, Ashburn VA, Sterling VA, Aldie VA, South Riding VA, Herndon VA, Winchester VA, Reston VA, and Chantilly VA.
+For more information, call us today or schedule an appointment online if you are seeking Orthopedic Care.
+We have convenient locations to serve you at Leesburg VA, Lansdowne VA, and Stone Springs VA.

 The ligaments, bones, and tendons that make up your shoulder joint are encased in a capsule of connective tissue, and a frozen shoulder occurs when this capsule tightens and thickens around the shoulder joint, restricting its movement.
 Doctors are not fully sure why a frozen shoulder happens in some patients’ cases, but it is more likely to happen in patients who have diabetes or those who recently had to immobilize their shoulder for a long period of time, like after an arm fracture or surgery.
 Other risk factors include people over the age of 40, mainly women, people who have had reduced mobility or immobility (broken arm, stroke, rotator cuff injury, recovery from surgery).
 Then there are those who have certain diseases and who are more likely to develop frozen shoulders: underactive thyroid, overactive thyroid, tuberculosis, cardiovascular disease, and Parkinson’s disease.